 Please Note that alcohol is not permitted in the grounds.
 Train passengers are required to wear fully enclosed footwear, keep their feet on the footboards, sit up straight and follow directions given in the interest of safety whilst riding.
 Use of video cameras on moving trains is not permitted.
 Intending passengers should consider the small gauge of the railway and not ride backwards, or across two carriages or with a medical condition that affects balance, or otherwise do any thing that may cause instability to the train.
 Be aware that steam engines are hot, emit smoke and steam and sometimes cinders, it is not advisable to wear your Sunday Best!
 Due to Insurance requirements, NO open toe shoes, sandals or thongs are permitted to be worn on our trains.

-The Box Hill Miniature Steam Railway Society is a group of miniature steam railway enthusiasts, whose founding members joined forces to build and maintain a dual gauge ( 5 and 7 1/4 inch) miniature railway.
-The one and a quarter kilometers of track, winds its way through a picturesque, landscaped area of Elgar Park, on the corner of Elgar & Belmore Roads, Mont Albert North, Victoria, Australia.
+The Box Hill Miniature Steam Railway Society, is a group of Miniature Steam Railway enthusiasts, whose founding members joined forces to build and maintain a dual gauge ( 5 and 7 1/4 inch) Miniature Railway.
+The one and a quarter kilometer of track, winds its way through a picturesque, landscaped area of Elgar Park, on the corner of Belmore and Elgar Roads, Box Hill, Victoria, Australia.

-The hobby of miniature railways provides considerable enjoyment and satisfaction, and the Society welcomes new members who are willing to assist in the running and maintenance of its railway.
+The hobby of Miniature Railways provides considerable enjoyment and satisfaction, and the Society welcomes new Members who are willing to assist in the maintenance and running of its railway.